muhsinking/notebook/content/drafts/Instagram ads.md

 E.g. that Yogabody ad, which I find incredibly cute—and no, of course I'm not going to pay $99 for a mobility routine, but thank you for the reminder that I need to stretch more!
 I'm gonna go find a [free pdf on reddit](https://www.reddit.com/r/flexibility/wiki/starting_to_stretch/).

-[^1]: No offense to my Apple Watch using friends & family...
+[^1]: No offense to my friends and family with Apple Watches ...
 I just think they look really bad :(